ioslib/InstagramPP/README.md

  - Updated Instagram to App Version v27.0

+Credits:

- Credits to Unlimapps for ppsideloader
+ UnlimApps for making ppsideloader and the ++ tweak

- And me for making the Tweaks into IPAs
+ Me for making the sideloaded tweak into a IPA